 We offer a wide range of miscellaneous products to help assist you in your work and projects.
-From gloves to syringes, you'll find out what we can provide further along this page.
+From gloves to syringes, you'll find out what we can provide further along with this page.

-Eliminator is based on a unique blend of biodegradable ester solvents.
+The eliminator is based on a unique blend of biodegradable ester solvents.
 No petroleum distillate solvents are used.
-The incorporation of ester solvents in place of petroleum distillate solvents gives eliminator its uncompromised paint and resin dissolving ability.
+The incorporation of ester solvents in place of petroleum distillate solvents gives the eliminator its uncompromised paint and resin dissolving ability.
 It is therefore ideally suited for removing the following resin types: Acrylics, enamels, urethanes, epoxies, silicones and polyesters.
 This makes it suitable for the removal of automotive lacquers, enamel and 2pack paints, industrial coatings, marine paints and antifoulings, household paints, varnishes & stains, furniture coating, body fillers, polyester and epoxy resins, silicone sealants, urethane & acrylic sealants and adhesives.

 The surfactants used in Eliminator are readily biodegradable, the pumice abrasive has been chosen for its ability to gently but efficiently clean the skin without being too harsh.
-The pH of Eliminator is almost neutral ensuring a substantial degree of skin compatibility and without the harshness of highly alkaline formulations.
+The pH of the Eliminator is almost neutral ensuring a substantial degree of skin compatibility and without the harshness of highly alkaline formulations.
 A lanolin derivative also provides natural moisturising and super-fatting to the skin.

-Copper Wire, usually about 0.8mm in diameter, a ten metre roll.
+Copper Wire, usually about 0.8mm in diameter, a ten-metre roll.
 This gives a good balance between being stiff and able to hold on under high stress and being pliable enough to work by hand.
 Ideal for stich and glue boat building.

 A wooden flat stirring stick (actually a tongue depressor in disguise).
-This takes the usual scrounge around the garage floor for a stirrer, which inevtiably is dirty and finishes up either breaking or putting dirt in the brew.
+This takes the usual scrounge around the garage floor for a stirrer, which inevitably is dirty and finishes up either breaking or putting dirt in the brew.
 They only cost a few cents each and do away with the constant stirrer hassle.

 Useful for measuring small amounts of resin and hardener, Use care to avoid residual resin or hardener in the measure causing errors.
 These cups have markings to allow you to add 2:1, that is 2 parts of resin and 1 part of hardener.
 Then pour the mixture into another container and continue mixing.
 This will make sure there are no soft spots where unmixed material gets onto the work